MasoniteFramework/orm-docs/models.md

 If you have relationships on your models you can easily join them:

-If you have a model like this:
+If you have a model that like this:

 ```python
 from masoniteorm.relationships import has_many